-now use Net Promoter Score® to measure and manage Customer Experience.
-As has been noted, Net Promoter Score® is a metric for calculating Customer Satisfaction and Loyalty.
+Many companies across the world now use Net Promoter Score® to measure and manage Customer Experience.
+Net Promoter Score® is a metric used for calculating Customer Satisfaction and Loyalty.
 It is based on a seemingly simple question.
 That is, “How likely are you to recommend us (Product/service) to your friends or colleagues?”

 Importantly, Net Promoter Score® is not a terminal figure.
 Since, it can go up or down continuously, it is dynamic.
-Numr Research, a market research company in India, suggests these easy yet incredibly effective steps to improve your Net Promoter Score®.
+Numr, customer experience management (CXM) company, suggests these easy yet incredibly effective steps to improve your Net Promoter Score®.
 Basically, listening to your customers is the easiest way to boost your NPS®.

 Steps to improve Net Promoter Score®